ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

   jail that has not yet started.
 We solved this issue by getting a Raspberry Pi and configuring it as a secondary OpenLDAP server.
 The FreeNAS server uses the secondary server at boot time.
 The secondary server gets changes in user data thanks to the replication feature of OpenLDAP.
+All the other LDAP clients in the network use the more reliable primary server hosted as a jail on FreeNAS.

 Intruder detection
-: You can configure the Advanced Intrusion Detection Environment (AIDE) system, which helps identify when an intruder accesses your jails.
+: You can configure the Advanced Intrusion Detection Environment (AIDE) system, which helps identify when an intruder accesses your servers.
 Check [our AIDE configuration for jails hosted on FreeNAS][9] guide.

 [0]: http://bsdadventures.com/harden-freebsd/